-Performance Indicator 2.3.1 Scoring Guidepost 80 Management strategies include provision for restrictions to the fishery to enable recovery of non-target stocks to levels above established LRPs (Limit Reference Points) The management system includes assessment of plans for the recovery of non-target stocks to levels above established LRPs. • Objectives for recovery consider historic stock abundance information. • The management system ensures that the fishery is executed such that recovery of depleted non-target stocks is highly likely to occur in a reasonable time period.
-Monitoring and assessment programs are established to determine with a high degree of confidence and in a timely manner whether recovery is occurring.
+Performance Indicator 2.3.1 Scoring Guidepost 80 Performance Indicator 2.3.1 Management strategies include provision for restrictions to the fishery to enable recovery of non-target stocks to levels above established LRPs (Limit Reference Points) The management system includes assessment of plans for the recovery of non-target stocks to levels above established LRPs.
+Objectives for recovery consider historic stock abundance information.
+The management system ensures that the fishery is executed such that recovery of depleted non-target stocks is highly likely to occur in a reasonable time period. • Monitoring and assessment programs are established to determine with a high degree of confidence and in a timely manner whether recovery is occurring.
 Escapement goals will be revised periodically to accommodate new data indicating success or failure of existing recovery plans.
 The management system considers the impact of non-fishing related human activity in the development of recovery plans for non-target stocks.

-Condition 2-1 For all chum salmon UoCs.
-The proposed recovery plans, including a commitment to stock monitoring and assessment must be developed and implemented by the second surveillance audit.
+Condition 2-2: For all chum salmon UoCs.
+The proposed recovery plans, including a commitment to stock monitoring and assessment, and exploitation rates on depleted non-target stocks low enough to facilitate recovery, must be developed and implemented by the second surveillance audit.
 These recovery plans must meet the requirements of the scoring elements under the 80SG scoring guidepost.

 There are no defined deliverables for this surveillance audit.
-The milestone for this surveillance audit is that the client or management agency will provide verbal testimony or written evidence of progress over the last year and expected forthcoming actions in order that the surveillance team can ascertain whether progress on meeting this condition is ahead, on or behind target.
+The milestone for this surveillance audit is that the client or management agency will provide written evidence of progress over the last year and expected forthcoming actions in order that the surveillance team can ascertain whether progress on meeting this condition is ahead, on or behind target.
 Meeting this milestone requirement would not likely result in a change of score at this surveillance audit.